urbanjezernik/teorija-upodobitev/_build/html/_sources/content/chapter05.md

 *The idea is that groups in mathematics are everywhere, but groups are nonlinear objects and are rather complicated.
 We attempt to linearize in some way by taking, for example, actions on a space of functions.
 We understand what can happen in the linear world by representation theory.
 Then we hope to go back to our original problem.*

-V tem poglavju si bomo pogledali nekaj konkretnih aplikacij teorije upodobitev, ki na prvi pogled nimajo nobene povezave z upodobitvami, nazadnje pa je za njihovo razumevanje ključna.
+V tem poglavju si bomo pogledali nekaj konkretnih uporab teorije upodobitev, ki na prvi pogled nimajo nobene povezave z upodobitvami, nazadnje pa je za njihovo razumevanje ključna.
 Pričeli bomo z abelovimi grupami.
-V tem primeru aplikacijam teorije upodobitev ponavadi rečemo <span class="definicija">harmonična analiza</span>.
+V tem primeru uporabam teorije upodobitev ponavadi rečemo <span class="definicija">harmonična analiza</span>.
 To zgodbo bomo potem razširili še v nekomutativen svet.

 ## Aritmetična zaporedja